If you want to write children’s books:

 READ CHILDREN’S BOOKS, A LOT OF THEM.
 Go to your local superstore, children’s book store, or the library.
 Read, read, read.
 Linda Sue Park says, “My editor once told me, ‘Read a thousand books of the genre you’re interested in.
 THEN write yours.'”

 JOIN THE SOCIETY OF CHILDREN’S BOOK WRITERS AND ILLUSTRATORS.
-Go to
+Find them at scbwi.org.

 WRITE AND REWRITE AND REWRITE.

 READ WHAT YOU’VE WRITTEN OUT LOUD.
 To yourself, to others, and best of all, to a writers group.
 You notice so much more when you read aloud.